HenryC-3/dendron-vault-doc-vscode/notes/vs.1.7.docs.remote.troubleshooting.md

 ### Using rsync to maintain a local copy of your source code

-An alternative to [[vs.1.7.#using-sshfs-to-access-files-on-your-remote-host]] is to [use `rsync`](https://rsync.samba.org/) to copy the entire contents of a folder on remote host to your local machine.
+An alternative to [using-sshfs-to-access-files-on-your-remote-host](#using-sshfs-to-access-files-on-your-remote-host) is to [use `rsync`](https://rsync.samba.org/) to copy the entire contents of a folder on remote host to your local machine.
 The `rsync` command will determine which files need to be updated each time it is run, which is far more efficient and convenient than using something like `scp` or `sftp`.
 This is primarily something to consider if you really need to use multi-file or performance intensive local tools.

 The `rsync` command is available out of box on macOS and can be installed using Linux package managers (for example `sudo apt-get install rsync` on Debian/Ubuntu).
 For Windows, you'll need to either use [WSL](https://docs.microsoft.com/windows/wsl/install) or [Cygwin](https://www.cygwin.com/) to access the command.